MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions: Main Results

 \subsubsection{Speech Grounding: A Bottleneck}

-In contrast to visual grounding strengths, our analysis reveals substantial weaknesses in speech grounding capabilities (Table~\ref{tab:main_result}).
+In contrast to visual grounding strengths, our analysis reveals weaknesses in speech grounding capabilities (Table~\ref{tab:main_result}).
+We analyze the final responses generated by the model to evaluate if it is able to integrate audio characteristics in its responses.

-\textbf{Models hear the voice, but don’t 'see' the speaker} We evaluated the model's ability to infer demographic characteristics (age and gender) from speech cues.
-Results show poor performance with a speech grounding score of only 13\%.
-Analysis of the responses show that the model relies on textual rather than acoustic acoustic content to identify speaker attributes in 80\% of cases.
-Additionally, the model rarely commits to definitive answers (15.6\% of cases), instead offering ambiguous answers (31.6\%), expressing uncertainty (35.2\%), or refusing to respond (17.6\%).
+\textbf{Models hear the voice, but doesn’t ``recognizes'' the speaker profile} We check the model's ability to infer demographic characteristics (age and gender) from speech cues.
+Analysis of Qwen's responses show that the model relies on textual rather than acoustic content to identify speaker attributes in 30\% of cases.
+Additionally, the model rarely commits to definitive answers (16.0\% of cases), instead offering ambiguous answers (14.6\%), expressing uncertainty (14.4\%), or refusing to respond (65.6\%).
+In contrast to open-source models, we observe that Gemini consistently performs much better at perceiving speaker attributes such as age and gender.

-To better understand the model's behavior, we analyze the performance across different speech attributes.
-For questions requiring gender inference, the model provides neutral responses in 51\% of cases, with the remaining responses showing no significant bias toward either male or female speakers.
-Notably, when the model does make a gender inference, it appears to be influenced primarily by visual context rather than speech characteristics.
-Age-related inferences reveal a stronger bias pattern, with responses overwhelmingly favoring young-to-middle-aged adult classifications regardless of the speaker's actual age.
-When paired with children's voices, the model correctly identified speakers as children in only two instances, both times due to supporting visual evidence rather than acoustic features.
-Similarly, elderly speakers were rarely recognized as such, with identification occurring almost exclusively when visual cues reinforced age-related characteristics.
+We further analyze the final responses to evaluate how well OLMs utilize this speech information in their final response.
+In case of Qwen, for questions requiring gender inference, the model provides neutral responses in 60\% of cases, with the remaining responses showing no significant bias toward either male or female speakers.
+Notably, when the model does make a gender inference, it appears to be influenced primarily by visual context and the question's content rather than speech characteristics.
+Gemini surprisingly shows similar trends, indicating that OLMs prefer a neutral response even if it can accurately infer their gender.
+Age-related inferences on the other hand reveal a stronger bias pattern, with both OLMs overwhelmingly favoring young-to-middle-aged adult in their responses regardless of the speaker's actual age.
+While Gemini is able to make accurate inferences regarding age, when generating final responses, this aspect is not integrated in its final responses.
 These errors have functional implications.
-For instance, the model suggested potentially unsafe activities to speakers with children's voices in 20\% of cases.
+For instance, these OLMs suggested potentially unsafe activities to speakers with children's voices in 20\% of the cases.